 Iron Stain – It’s industry standard to use galvanized, stainless steel, or aluminum nails where water may come into contact.
 Most quality siding contractors will also caulk nail heads not only to create a smoother painting surface but to also seal water out.
 If common ferrous nails or low quality galvanized nails were used, rust may form over time if water comes into contact with them.
 We all know what rust looks like, light to dark orange or copper color should tip you off.

-Siding stains are ugly, but it’s usually a good idea to get an idea of where your stains are coming from before washing them off.
+Siding stains are ugly, but it’s usually a good idea to get an idea of where your exterior paint stains are coming from before washing them off.
 Have a weird siding stain?
 Shoot us an email or post the photo on our Facebook wall, we’ll have one of our painting experts check it out!

 Pressure washing your home prior to painting can clean up some of these stains.